Xyene/Pycraft/README.md

 * Chunks are 8x8 rather than 16x16 to speed up both chunk generation and rendering.
 * Currently operates at 40 ticks/second

+Keep in mind that this is very much a work in progress, so things may change for the better from one day to the next.

 Usage
 -----